 When we arrived in the BVI, somebody said ‘sharpen up your service a bit and you could be in the airline business’.
 I realised I was fed up with airlines that didn’t care about their passengers and wanted to do something about it.
 The next day I picked up the phone and rang Boeing to find out if they had any 747s for sale - and the idea for Virgin Atlantic was born.
 We made travelling with Virgin Atlantic much more special than all the other airlines we were competing with and people have fallen in love with our airline.

 We’ve taken what we learned and applied it to multiple sectors and industries.
 I’m fortunate to travel all over the world to visit Virgin companies and support charitable ventures, but I am often frustrated by the hotels I stay in.
 That’s why we launched Virgin Hotels, to give people exactly what they want – the ability to personalise their stay, no late check-out fees, no charges for wifi or extortionate mini-bar costs, to name just a few of their wonderful offerings.

 We put customer experience at the heart of all our companies whether it is a stay at a Virgin Hotel, a workout at Virgin Active, a flight on a Virgin plane, a trip on our new cruiseline Virgin Voyages or a trip into space with Virgin Galactic.

 How are you going to turn your challenges into opportunities this year?
+If you have an idea for a business, head over to Virgin StartUp for inspiration and advice.
+I’d love to hear your thoughts.
 Leave your comments below or reach out on social media.
-I’d love to hear your thoughts.